Ypthima tabella

 Ypthima tabella is a species of Satyrinae butterfly found in South India, described by Marshall and De Nicéville in 1883.
 Some experts still consider this as a subspecies of Ypthima philomela, baby fivering.

 Description

-The upper side of male is brown, uniform in color.
+The upper side of the male is brown, uniform in color.
 Fore-wing has a bipupilled ocellus.
 Hind-wing has two submarginal ocelli between the median nervules.
-Underside is pale brown.
+The underside is pale brown.
 Fore-wing has one ocellus.
 Hind-wing has six ocelli, placed in pairs.
 No sexual patch on fore-wing on upper-side.

 It can be distinguished from Ypthima philomela by the absence of sexual mark in the male.